 Read more about Altadena history here.

 The Zane Grey Estate was a 1907 Mediterranean Revival mansion owned by writer Zane Grey.
-It was said to be the first fireproof home in Altadena and was built of reinforced concrete.
+It was said to be the first fireproof home in Altadena, built of reinforced concrete.
 Sadly, it was destroyed in the Eaton Fire.

-The Zorthian Ranch was a haven for artists and bohemians in Altadena for over 70 years.
-Jirayr Zorthian was a Turkish Armenian and a survivor of the Armenian Genocide.
+Zorthian Ranch was a haven for artists and bohemians in Altadena for over 70 years.
+Jirayr Zorthian was a Turkish Armenian and survivor of the Armenian Genocide.
 He was an artist and sculptor.
+It often held events for poetry readings and art-related activities.

-Scripps Hall and the home of the Pasadena Waldorf School was built in 1904 by Architect Charles W. Buchanan in the Arts and Crafts Craftsman style and was built by William Armiger Scripps.
+Scripps Hall and the home of the Pasadena Waldorf School were built in 1904 by Architect Charles W. Buchanan in the Arts and Crafts Craftsman style and were built by William Armiger Scripps.
+The buildings were heavily damaged.

 Farnsworth Park and the Davies Memorial Building.
 The cobblestone Davies building and the park were destroyed in the fire.
-The building was constructed in 1934 adjacent to the amphitheater that hosted many concerts and musical productions.
+The building, constructed in 1934, was adjacent to the amphitheater.
+Meetings were held in the building, and concerts and musical productions were performed in the amphitheater.
 It will be sorely missed.

 Pacific Palisades Fire

-The Pacific Palisades was home to many celebrities and notables who lost multi-million dollar mansions including Mandy Moore, Anna Faris, Milo Ventimiglia, Paris Hilton, Jeff Bridges, Bozoma Saint John, Mel Gibson, Billy Crystal, Eugene Levy, Diane Warren, Maria Shriver, Steve Guttenberg, and others.
+The Pacific Palisades was home to celebrities and notables who lost multi-million dollar mansions, including Mandy Moore, Anna Faris, Milo Ventimiglia, Paris Hilton, Jeff Bridges, Bozoma Saint John, Mel Gibson, Billy Crystal, Eugene Levy, Diane Warren, Maria Shriver, Steve Guttenberg, and others.
 But they were not the only ones.
-Those less fortunate who lived in nearby areas lost their homes as well.
+Those less fortunate who lived in nearby areas lost their homes and livelihoods.

 Topanga Ranch Hotel in Topanga State Park was built in 1929 by newspaper mogul William Randolph Hearst.